 Please scroll down for full controller specification

 We strongly recommend fitting motor noise suppression components to each motor in your system.
 This is because electric motors are electrically noisy machines, the sparks commonly seen at the brushes are a source of radio frequency interference [RFI] that can interfere with, and even cause terminal damage to a controller.
 We have interference suppression packs suitable for 24V and 48V systems, and a page of advice on how to fit them and other steps to take to reduce RFI.

 The Porters are tough, low cost, single direction controllers that can work from 12V to 48V without adjustment.
 Particularly suitable for karts, golf caddies, electric bikes, equipment handling, and industrial applications, they are designed to be simple to install and use, and have very simple wiring.
-They are also often used to give a soft start function to reduce high initial torque loads.
+They can also be used to give a soft start function to reduce high initial torque loads.

 The key features are:

 Adjustable acceleration and deceleration ramps allow smooth, controllable performance.